codr7/forthy2/README.md

 ```

 ### pairs
-Pairs may be created at compile time by prefixing with `,`,
+Pairs may be created at read time by prefixing with `,`,

 ```
   ,1 3